dsrkafuu/aofuji-analytics/README.md

 In development mode, the website itself is provided by Vue CLI on `SERVER_PORT`.

-Difference is that the API server is deployed on `SERVER_API_PORT` without static file provider, then proxyed by Vue CLI's webpack-dev-server to the same port as `SERVER_PORT`.
+Difference is that the API server is deployed on `SERVER_API_PORT` without static file provider, then proxyed by Vue CLI's webpack-dea-server to the same port as `SERVER_PORT`.

 ```
 SERVER_API_PORT=3001